alexmitchell92/SML209/resources.md

 <ul style="font-weight: bold;">
   <li><a href="https://www.imdb.com/title/tt6468322/">La casa de Papel</a><br><span style="font-weight: normal;">Without giving too much away this is a fantastic recent Spanish series that follows a band of criminals that run a heist on Spain's equivalent of the royal mint.</span></li>
   <li><a href="https://www.imdb.com/title/tt5674718/">Las chicas del cable</a><br><span style="font-weight: normal;">Set in the 1920s, this series is based around the lives of 4 girls working as call operators at a telecommunications company.
 Apart from fantastic drama, the series is a great insight into the social and cultural norms in Spain at that time.</span></li>
+  <li><a href="https://www.imdb.com/title/tt2955316/">Ochos apellidos vascos</a><br><span style="font-weight: normal;">This is a hilarious movie about a relationship between a man from Sevilla and a girl from País vasco.
+Although the Spanish is difficult, if you have a sufficient level it is definitely worth a watch.
+The movie perfectly represents the typical stereotypes of the two drastically regions of Spain.</span></li>
   </ul>